JetBrains/teamcity-documentation/topics/upgrade-notes.md

 This change may require reconfiguration of the database to set default schema for the user used by TeamCity server to connect to the database.

-Please check that all TeamCity\-related tables are located in the default user's schema before performing the upgrade. (e.g. [using](http://blog.sqlauthority.com/2009/06/17/sql-server-list-schema-name-and-table-name-for-database/) the 'sys.tables' view)
+Please check that all TeamCity\-related tables are located in the default user's schema before performing the upgrade.

 If the default user's schema is not set right, TeamCity can report "TeamCity database is empty or doesn't exist.
 If you proceed, a new database will be created." message on the first start of newer TeamCity.